bitlap/smt/README.md

 # @toString

-- features
+- NOTE
-    - Automatically ignore when use on case class.
+    - Automatically ignore when use on `case` class.
-    - Constructor parameters which have val/var modifier and class internal fields.
+    - Contains constructor parameters which have `val`/`var` modifier and class internal fields.
     - The existing custom `toString` method will fail to compile.

 - source code